 THE CAPE GRACE HOTEL

-Classic boutique hotel, set on its own private quay on the vibrant V&A Waterfront in Cape Town, overlooking the yacht marina to one side.
+The Cape Grace is a classic boutique hotel, set on its own private quay on Cape Town’s vibrant V&A Waterfront, overlooking the yacht marina, with Table Mountain as a backdrop.

 ABSEIL FROM TABLE MOUNTAIN

-This is the world’s highest commercial abseil, at 112m, but with the illusion of a 1000m descent, just step off the edge of Table Mountain.
+This is the world’s highest commercial abseil, at 112m and 1000 metres above sea level, but with the illusion of a 1000m descent, just step off the edge of Table Mountain.

 DIVE WITH GREAT WHITE SHARKS